In the year 1626...

 - In the Kalinago Genocide, British and French settlers on the island of St. Kitts in the Caribbean Sea massacre the entire native population of Kalinago tribespeople in a surprise nighttime raid, cutting most of them down while they sleep.

-- Saint Peter's Cathedral in Rome is completed.
+- Saint Peter's Basilica in Rome is completed.

 - Salem, Massachusetts, future site of a famous witch hunt, is founded by 20 settlers led by Roger Conant.